 Profile

-Phil clerked for the Texas Commission on Environmental Quality in the General Counsel's office during law school, working directly with the General Counsel and commissioners on rulemaking procedures, enforcement actions, and statutory interpretations of regulations affecting development projects.
+During law school, Phil clerked for the Texas Commission on Environmental Quality in the General Counsel's office, working directly with the General Counsel and commissioners on enforcement actions and contested cases.

 Phil holds his master's degree in Community and Regional Planning from the University of Texas at Austin, and his law degree from Baylor Law School, where he earned a concentration in Real Estate and Natural Resources.